So the gig went well…

 Before that, there’s a return to Mr Wolf’s in Bristol (tomorrow!) and another go at Bar 42 in Worthing (electric this time).
 I chase the phantom wherever it leads, till the oil runs out and the lights go off.

 I love a blog entry studded with enticing blue links.
-So – another track from the new EP can be heard on the second Mixcloud from Plugged In Brighton, and pretty soon I’ll be appearing on the third 69X Music TV show – news of that soon.
-Here’s me playing live to camera in 30-degree heat:
+So – another track from the new EP can be heard on the second Mixcloud from Plugged In Brighton, along with loads of other really good hard stuff.
+Listen at leisure.

 the venue (Verdict Jazz Club) in a quiet moment